Science and Technology Honors Program

 STH 299.
 Interdisciplinary Seminar.
 3 Hours.

-Fall (or sometimes spring) semester of sophomore year.
-Team-taught course with faculty from several disciplines addressing how a complex problem is addressed by multiple disciplines.
+Fall (or sometimes Spring) semester of sophomore year.
+Students will learn and explore how complex problems are addressed by multiple disciplines.
 This course will illustrate the synergy achieved by interdisciplinary analysis of problems.

 STH 310.
 Communicating Science.
 0-3 Hours.